kumarvshc/document-processor-app/README.md

 ## Features
 - Distributed architecture for scalability.
-- Supports custom folder paths for file input.
+- Prompt the user to enter a folder path, then process all file(s) within that folder.
 - Detects word positions within text files.
 - Matches user-defined regular expression patterns.
 - Stores processed results in an Azure SQL Database.